theupdateframework/taps/tap7.md

 test-results.txt
 ```

 A JSON-to-DER converter, `convert_signed_metadata_to_der()`, can be found
 [here](https://github.com/awwad/tuf/blob/36dbb7b8a800dab407fe9ab961155ef0a6d9f7c9/tuf/asn1_codec.py#L156-L352).
 Those curious as to how JSON metadata can be converted to another encoding can
 reference the linked example to learn more.

+(NOTE: The code block in the link would be something we could prominently
+mention in the re-organized example section.
+I am not listing here the full
+function (in the link) because it's too much and it wouldn't make much sense
+on its own.)

 It should be noted at this point that there might be implementations of the
 framework where metadata or update files are not saved to a file system on the